MarvNC/discord-websocket-text-inserter/readme.md

 > [!WARNING]
 > This interacts with the Discord API and could be considered selfbotting.
 Use an alt account if this concerns you.

+## Notes

+- There is a ratelimit built in to lessen the likelihood of hitting the Discord message ratelimit.
+Because of this, you may notice a delay between the text being sent to the websocket and it appearing in Discord.
+- Due to the content security policy, there is no way to use a websocket that is not on `127.0.0.1`.